cyberark/secrets-provider-for-k8s/FETCH_ALL.md

     will be ignored.
 This will cause non-deterministic behavior in the application and must be avoided.

-  - *In P2F mode:* The key names will be the full path of the secret in Conjur.
+  - *In P2F mode:* The key names will be the full path of the secret in Secrets Manager.
     For example, if the secret is stored at `host/my-app/secrets/db-password`, the key in the P2F file will be `host/my-app/secrets/db-password`.
     This poses no issues for YAML and JSON files, since those formats